directnrg/CenRail/README.md

 4. Click the "Submit" button to proceed with the booking.
 You will be redirected to the payment page.

 ## Payment
+> [!NOTE]
+> this feature is not fully implemented to showcase how the app processes or not a ticket creation only if the card format is correct.
+A proper payment system can be integrated, but the current app assumes uses a simple validation just for demostration purposes.
 1. On the payment page, enter your card details:
    - Cardholder name
    - Card number